-We felt that including detailed accounting of partnerships would make the syllabus unwieldy.
-However, the basic concept of what a partnership is continues to be part of the syllabus - just not the detailed accounting.
+Including detailed accounting requirements for partnerships would mean that it may not be possible to examine other areas of the syllabus in sufficient detail.
+The basic concept of what a partnership is and how it compares to sole traders and limited liability companies is part of the syllabus - just not the detailed accounting.

 The impact of this on all other ACCA exams is minimal.
 Once candidates have understood the basic accounting principles for a business, these are easily transferrable to any business structure.

 Yes there is a specimen paper which gives an example of the exam including the longer type questions where applicable.
 In addition there is an additional set of specimen longer type questions for candidates to get additional practice on these questions.
 Interactive practice tests are available for all Foundations level exams available via on-demand assessment.
 Each exam has a set of three practice tests that prospective candidates can purchase singly or as a complete set.
 These tests replicate a live exam experience and contain the types of questions that candidates might be given at a real exam.